ittech25/BlackUpload/README.md

 ## $Upload::setHashName($use_hash)
 Set $hash_name to true or false when needed

-Use the file hashed name insted of the raw name
+Use the file hashed name instead of the raw name

 Example:
 ```php